uxillary/matrix-fall-loading-screen/CONTRIBUTING.md

 Thank you for considering contributing to the Matrix Fall Loading Screen project!
 Whether you're fixing a bug, adding a new feature, or improving documentation, your contributions are greatly appreciated.

+This is an ideal beginner project and good for first issue contributions.
+Designed for collobaration, practice and re-use.

 ## How to Contribute

 ### 1. Fork the Repository